Alleged New Zealand Mosque Mass Shooter’s Manifesto Praises Donald Trump As ‘Symbol Of Renewed White Identity’

-A mass shooting at two mosques in Christchurch, New Zealand, on Friday that has left “multiple people” dead, according to The Guardian, was carried out by at least one gunman who posted on online “manifesto” stating white supremacist viewpoints and naming prominent Donald Trump supporter and right-wing American media personality Candace Owens as the person who most inspired him to commit acts of violence.
+A mass shooting at two mosques in Christchurch, New Zealand, on Friday has left multiple people dead, according to The Guardian.
+The shooting was carried out by at least one gunman who posted on online “manifesto” stating white supremacist viewpoints and naming prominent Donald Trump supporter and right-wing American media personality Candace Owens as the person who most inspired him to commit acts of violence.

-He also praises Trump himself “as a symbol of renewed white identity and common purpose.”
+He also praised Trump himself “as a symbol of renewed white identity and common purpose.”
 But he disavows Trump as “a policy maker and leader.”

 The attack began at approximately 1:40 p.m.
-New Zealand Daylight Time at Masjid Al Noor Mosque in central Christchurch, or 8:40 p.m o Thursday night United States Eastern Daylight Time.
-A specific number of fatalities was not yet made public by police three hours later, but the New Zealand Police Twitter account said that one person was in custody — but that police believed that there may be more than one shooter involved in the attacks.
+New Zealand Daylight Time at Masjid Al Noor Mosque in central Christchurch, or 8:40 p.m ET on Thursday night in America.
+A specific number of fatalities was not yet made public by police three hours later, but the New Zealand Police Twitter account said that one person was in custody, but that police believed that there may be more than one shooter involved in the attacks.

-According to a CNN report at about 12:40 a.m Eastern Daylight Time, New Zealand police said they had four people in custody in connection with the mouse attacks — there men and one woman.
+According to a CNN report at about 12:40 a.m ET, New Zealand police said they had four people in custody in connection with the mosque attacks, three men and one woman.

-The shooter live-streamed the horrifying attack using a body camera as he calmly stroked through the mosque firing over 100 rounds, shooting worshippers there in seemingly indiscriminate fashion, according to an account by The New Zealand Herald newspaper.
+The shooter live-streamed the horrifying attack using a body camera as he calmly walked through the mosque firing over 100 rounds, shooting worshippers there in seemingly indiscriminate fashion, according to an account by The New Zealand Herald newspaper.

-But the paper also reported that the “supposed shooter” published a “lengthy manifesto” online, in which he “outlined who he was and why he carried out the massacre at the Christchurch mosque.”
-The complete, 73-page “manifesto” was posted on the document-sharing site ScribD.
+But the paper also reported that the alleged shooter published a lengthy manifesto online, in which he “outlined who he was and why he carried out the massacre at the Christchurch mosque.”
+The complete, 73-page manifesto was posted on the document-sharing site ScribD.

 Okay… pic.twitter.com/zUs4Gy7zDc